leon-ai/leon/packages/cinema/README.md

 ## Dev part

-As you can see on the last sentence we can specify the API, default API is c but the entity actually exist, you can use it.
+As you can see on the last sentence we can specify the API, default API is The Movie DB (TMDB) but the entity actually exist, you can use it.